jcrd/go-rpi-rgb-led-matrix/README.md

 Go binding for [`rpi-rgb-led-matrix`](https://github.com/hzeller/rpi-rgb-led-matrix) an excellent C++ library to control [RGB LED displays](https://learn.adafruit.com/32x16-32x32-rgb-led-matrix/overview) with Raspberry Pi GPIO.

 This library includes the basic bindings to control de LED Matrix directly and also a convenient [ToolKit](https://godoc.org/github.com/mcuadros/go-rpi-rgb-led-matrix#ToolKit) with more high level functions.
-Also some [examples](https://github.com/mcuadros/go-rpi-rgb-led-matrix/tree/master/examples) are included to test the library and the configuration.

 The [`Canvas`](https://godoc.org/github.com/mcuadros/go-rpi-rgb-led-matrix#Canvas) struct implements the [`image.Image`](https://golang.org/pkg/image/#Image) interface from the Go standard library.
 This makes the interaction with the matrix simple as work with a normal image in Go, allowing the usage of any Go library build around the `image.Image` interface.